jessicachakmlee/dbproject/README.md

 Vehicle View
 - Error handling and display for invalid time inputs by user.

+Customer Signup and Retrieval
+- Should retrieve customer by drivers license since primary key changed for Project 3

 Reservations

 (maybe we need an additional method for checking inputs and passing info to reservations)